 - Facilitating regional partners’ activities on-Island, including the annual Golden Gate Audubon Society Christmas Bird Count and the Portland-based Xerces Society’s annual Monarch Count.

-Rubicon Landscape supports TIDA’s maintenance of vital YBI natural areas including Clipper Cove shoreline and the natural areas above Clipper Cove Beach, the YBI Western Oak Woodlands, and the native plantings around Yerba Buena Island Quarters 1 (Nimitz House), and has also taken a lead role in the installation and regular maintenance of the YBI Native Plant Demonstration Garden outside the Treasure Island Playground adjacent to Aracely Café and the SFGAA Fields, and on the south end of the ShipShape Community Center.
+Rubicon Landscape supports TIDA’s stewardship of vital YBI natural areas including Clipper Cove shoreline and the natural areas above Clipper Cove Beach, the YBI Western Oak Woodlands, and the native plantings around Yerba Buena Island Quarters 1 (Nimitz House), and has also taken a lead role in the installation and regular maintenance of the YBI Native Plant Demonstration Gardens on Treasure Island.

 Ongoing Wildlife Surveys:

 An important component of HMP implementation is a quantified understanding of the existing communities of fauna and flora present on-Island, and their health through time.
-To that extent, TIDA contracts with local ecologists for seasonal wildlife surveys of Yerba Buena Island, and has recently entered into a Work Order with California Academy of Sciences who will perform similar survey work within Clipper Cove focused on survey of marine and inter-tidal wildlife and plant communities.
+TIDA contracts with local ecologists for seasonal wildlife surveys of Yerba Buena Island and has recently entered into a work order with California Academy of Sciences who will survey marine and inter-tidal wildlife and plant communities.
 The Authority will continue to contract for seasonal landside, marine and intertidal wildlife surveys, further building data and field-level knowledge of YBI wildlife, its interface with YBI’s native plant communities and the various impacts on wildlife caused by on-Island activities.